 - a.
 An endowment should be excluded from the target distribution until the endowment has been established for one year. - b.
 If the donor has specifically stated, in the gift instrument, the amount and timing of disbursements to be appropriated from a particular endowment, the donor intent will be honored. - c.
 In most cases the gift instrument is either silent or leaves it to the Foundation to determine an appropriate distribution rate.
-In such circumstances the Idaho enacted Uniform Prudent Management of Institutional Funds Act (UPMIFA) directs that the following factors, if relevant, be considered: - The duration and preservation of the endowment fund; - ii.
+In such circumstances the Idaho enacted Uniform Prudent Management of Institutional Funds Act (UPMIFA) directs that the following factors, if relevant, be considered: - i.
+The duration and preservation of the endowment fund; - ii.
 The purposes of the institution and the endowment fund; - iii.
-General economic conditions: - iv.
-The possible effect of inflation or deflation; - v.
-The expected total return from income and the appreciation of investments;
+General economic conditions;